mayerseidman/personal-site/README.md

 ## Howdy!

-This is my portfolio site!
+This is my personal site!

 Under the hood its quite simple: REACT & a few fun plugins here and there.